Showing posts with label 1996. Show all posts

 Aesthetics

-The graphics are like an amateur Space Crusade, with a clean design that I love.
+The graphics are like an amateur Space Crusade, with a clean design.
 Okay, I mean only the overhead part, as there is no funky-cool isometric display whenever the combat takes place.
-With that in mind, each part of the ship is distinct, and with a descriptive text that adds extra depth to your current location (think of Temple of Apshai).
+With that in mind, each part of the ship is distinct, and with descriptive text that adds extra depth to your current location (think of Temple of Apshai).
 Likewise, the user interface is nothing short of legendary, with a clutter-free display.
 However, and this is my only quibble, I wish our six soldiers had more variety rather than all looking the same.

-Interestingly, this game uses the Blitter, which positively affects general performance, especially when displaying new parts of the ship.
+Interestingly, this game uses the Blitter, which improves overall performance, especially when displaying new parts of the ship.
 So (yipee) play using an Atari STe if you can!

 As for the audio, there is no music whatsoever, but we have DMA samples for shooting, explosions, cries, and (some) enemy movements.
-Sadly, our own men don't make a sound when walking.
+Sadly, our own men don't make a sound as they walk.
 But, thinking about that, I'm sure they're in stealth and wouldn't want to give away their position...
 Hmm, I know, I know!

 Right, it's time for a screenshot break with the Alien Queen spawning Grubs...